-- d.
-Mechanic's coveralls are authorized and will be worn IAW local policy.
-The use of these coveralls is highly encouraged to protect the duty uniform from excessive stains and damages.
-The replacement procedures are the same as the direct exchange program outlined above for Army National Guard Employees. - e.
-The coverall uniform will not be worn when leaving the worksite for meals, to run errands, either personal or for the Employer, or travel to and from work. - f.
-Uniforms will be worn as directed IAW 32 USC, Section 709(b) (4). - g.
-These provisions do not apply to any officer Title 32 Employee. - h.
-An enlisted Title 32 Employee not entitled to receive uniform allowances under Title 10, USC, Section 1593, or Title 5, USC, Section 5901, for a particular period of employment shall, for that period, receive the uniforms, accounterments, or allowances referenced in paragraphs 25.1a through d, above, under Title 37, USC, Section 418. - i.
-The Employer will provide for cleaning of contaminated uniforms/coveralls that can no longer be safely worn, at no cost to Employees.
+i.
+Uniforms will be worn as directed IAW 32 U.S.C. § 709(b)(4).

+- j.
+These provisions do not apply to any officer Title 32 Employee. - k.
+An enlisted Title 32 Employee not entitled to receive uniform allowances under Title 10 U.S.C. § 1593, or Title 5, U.S.C. § 5901, for a particular period of employment shall, for that period, receive the uniforms, accouterments, or allowances referenced in paragraphs 25.1a through d, above, under Title 37 U.S.C. § 418. - I. The Employer will provide for cleaning of contaminated uniforms/coveralls that can no longer be safely worn, at no cost to Employees.
 Cleaning provided for under this Section will not require the Employees to take away from the work site items or clothing contaminated with hazardous materials or substances which could endanger the Employee's family and/or the environment.
 The Agency will provide a cleaning area and common storage area, should contamination occur.
 Employees will be encouraged to bring additional work uniforms/coveralls to be worn until the end of the workday.
-Each organization will determine their own storage needs and requirements that would allow Employees to store additional uniforms/coveralls. - j.
-To the extent permitted by applicable Army regulations/local policy, the Employer will permit a bargaining unit employee to wear clothing items that cover exposed parts of the body and that are reasonably necessary to accommodate a medical condition or to protect the employee from cold or wet weather or exposure to dirty, irritating, or hazardous substances. - k.
+Each organization will determine their own storage needs and requirements that would allow Employees to store additional uniforms/coveralls. - m.
+To the extent permitted by applicable Army regulations/local policy, the Employer will permit a bargaining unit employee to wear clothing items that cover exposed parts of the body and that are reasonably necessary to accommodate a medical condition or to protect the employee from cold or wetweather or exposure to dirty, irritating, or hazardous substances. - n.
 Management officials may authorize periodic wear of civilian attire under certain circumstances.
-As approved by the Directorate/O6, the Organization and the local Facility Management Official may agree on an alternate uniform item(s) that enhance team building and cohesion.
-These alternate uniform items may be worn on a specific day(s) of the week/month as agreed upon and only at the local facility. - 25.2 Safety Boots.
+As approved by the Directorate/O6, the Organization and the local Facility Management Official may agreeon an alternate uniform item(s) that enhance team building and cohesion.
+These alternate uniform items may be worn on a specific day(s) of the week/month as agreed upon and only at the local facility. - o.
+Organization affiliated t-shirts and hats are authorized to be worn during the duty day, as long as they are tan in color per applicable uniform regulation.
+The wear of black t-shirts may be authorized on the last day of the workweek and only within the employee's local work area as designated by the supervisor.
+Wear of the black t-shirt will not be worn conjunction with the military uniform top. - 25.2 Safety Boots.
 Bargaining Unit Members (Employees) that require steel toe boots for their full-time duty position will have them provided by the Employer.
 Temporary Employees will utilize steel toe boots issued from their unit.
 These safety boots must be in accordance with Military specifications and style.
-Immediate supervisors will ensure boots are annotated on technicians OCIE clothing record at their unit.
+Immediate supervisors will ensure boots are annotated on technicians OCIE clothing record at their unit. - a.
+Employee(s) requiring safety boots will coordinate with immediate supervisor to make an appointment with Unit Supply and/or Central Issue Facility (CIF) to obtain an initial issue of safety boots and/or replacements. - b.
+When necessary, if safety boots are unavailable through CIF, they can be purchased with the Government Purchase Card (GPC) (i.e. employees require special footwear, or sizes). - c.
+Employees who are required to wear safety boots to perform their technician duties will have them available before performing work to avoid injuries.
+However, employee can still perform duties within PD when not required.